 The speed of our approach was evaluated on a machine equipped with an Intel Xeon X5550 (2.67GHz) and an NVidia Titan X (Maxwell).
-We used OpenMP for threading expensive for-loops (such as raycasting).
-During room-level initialisation, or once the system has converged, our approach can run with 250 particles in 10ms, leaving us more than enough time to process the images from the Kinect into an SeDAR scan.
-Transforming the RGB images into semantic labels is the most extensive operation, taking on average 120ms.
-This means that a converged filter can run at 8-10fps.
+During room-level initialisation, or once the system has converged, our approach can run with 250 particles in 10ms, leaving us more than enough time to process the images from the Kinect into a SeDAR scan.
+Transforming the RGB images into semantic labels is the most expensive operation, taking on average 120ms.
+This means that a converged filter can run at 8-10 fps.
 When performing global localisation, we can integrate a new sensor update, using 50,000 particles, in 2.25 seconds.
-This delay does not impact the ability of the system to converge, as most MCL-based approaches require motion between each sensor integration, meaning that the effective rate is much lower than the sensor output.
+As MCL-based approaches require motion between each sensor integration, this is still effectively near real-time, and orders of magnitude faster than competing vision approaches.

-VI.
-CONCLUSION
+V. CONCLUSION